aqb47/CLSPICE/README.md

 The circuit element name must start with a valid element type and is limited to 3 characters in length.

-Supported element types: V (DC independent voltage source), I (DC independent current source), R (fixed resistor.
+Supported element types: V (DC independent voltage source), I (DC independent current source), R (fixed resistor).

 Then run `cspice.exe` and the output (node voltages + voltage source currents) should be outputted to the terminal.